Rivals-Workshop-Community-Projects/rivals_workshop_guide/docs/workshop_guide/art/advancing_frames.md

 A good way to find that point is by [starting with few frames, and gradually adding in-betweens as needed](workflow.md#starting-with-low-framerate) to make the animation look smooth.
+If in doubt, [look at the vanilla rivals animations](references.md).

 ::: quote